TradeWithDjojo/SmartYieldSaving/docs/03-phase-3-advanced.md

 * **Harvest Yield.**
 * **Withdraw 98% of Liquidity** from Pool 1.
 Do not close the pool completely.

-### 2. Reset Short Perpetual (Stop Loss)
+### 2. Reset Short Perpetual (Stop Loss) and Sell SOL (Take Profit)
 * **Close Previous Short:** The existing short is acting as a stop loss.
-Close it and Swap the resulting SOL back to USDC to realize the specific loss/profit profile.
+Close it and Swap the resulting SOL back to USDC to realize the specific loss & profit profile.
 * **Open New Short:** Re-establish the baseline hedge.
     $$\text{Notional Value (Short 3)} = \text{Notional Value of Phase 1}$$